viplix3/lidar-gound-plane-filtering/README.md

 [2]: assets/raw_pcd_rviz_mount_noise.png

 These points likely exist because of how the LiDAR sensor has been mounted on the host and do not provide any useful information.
-These points can be removed using a distance threshold.
+Therefore, these points can be removed using a distance threshold without any major loss of information.

 ***The filtering algorithm was developed on the basis of the above analysis.***